Why is there anything at all?: A state of nothing may be impossible

 The pre-Socratic philosopher Parmenides was one of the first Western thinkers to question the possibility of nothing, and commentary on this has continued.

 A state of nothing may be unstable

 Nobel Laureate Frank Wilczek is credited with the aphorism that "nothing is unstable."
 Physicist Sean Carroll argues that this accounts merely for the existence of matter, but not the existence of quantum states, space-time, or the universe as a whole.

 It is possible for something to come from nothing

 Some cosmologists believe it to be possible that something (e.g., the universe) may come to exist spontaneously from nothing.
-Some mathematical models support this idea, and it is growing to become a more prevalent explanation among the scientific community for why the Big Bang occurred.
+Some mathematical models support this idea, and it has been a more prevalent explanation among the scientific community for why the Big Bang occurred.

 Other explanations

 Robert Nozick proposed some possible explanations.